 - 1. Check the master agent log file to verify that the master agent has not generated any errors.
-The log file is located in the /tmp directory unless the environment variable mentioned in on page 2-8 is set to a different directory. - 2.
-Verify that the process is running: For EMANATE, snmpdm
+The log file is located in the /tmp directory unless the environment variable mentioned in "Installing and configuring a master agent manually" on page 2-7 is set to a different directory. - Verify that the process is running: For EMANATE, snmpdm

-UNIX Subagent
+UNIX subagent

-When you install an Informix database server or coserver on UNIX, the installation procedure installs OnSNMP.
+When you install an IBM Informix database server on UNIX, the installation procedure installs OnSNMP.
 OnSNMP consists of the onsnmp program.

 Under normal circumstances, you do not need to start or stop OnSNMP explicitly.
 If you experience abnormal circumstances and need to start or stop OnSNMP explicitly, contact Technical Support.
-For contact information, refer to your IBM Informix Installation Guide.